Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Results

-For the male class, salient regions were the lateral PFC on both sides, the bilateral somatomotor area, the left PCC, the right precuneus, the right temporal and parietal lobes, and the bilateral visual cortex.
-One region that comprise the DAN was salient in the male class, along with the regions from the DMN, the CCN, the SMN, and the VN.
-Dominance of the DMN was not as prominent as in the female class with the ratio of 27.3\% (Fig. \ref{fig:saliency_m}).
-The SMN had a comparable ratio to the DMN (27.3\%).
-The CCN, the VN, and the DAN constituted with the ratio of 18.2\%, 18.2\%, and 9.1\%, respectively.
-In contrast to the female class, the right hemisphere had the dominance with the ratio of 63.6\% in the male class.
+For the male class, salient regions were the left PFC, the right medial and lateral PFC, the left orbitofrontal cortex, the bilateral posterior cingulate cortex (PCC), the right precuneus, the bilateral cingulate cortex, the left temporal pole, the right temporal lobe region, the right intraparietal sulcus, the right visual cortex, and the bilateral somatomotor area.
+The DMN was also predominant of all the functional networks as in the female class.
+While ratio of the dominant networks in the male class showed a similar trend to the female class, the left hemisphere dominance was not present as in the female class (See pie charts of the Figure~\ref{fig:saliency_proposed}).

-It can be noted from the results that there exists a significant overlap with an opposite trend of salient regions for classifying female subjects and male subjects.
-This trend is actually not very surprising, since well trained neural network can learn to output a linearly separable logits from the input.